aa947/boilerplate-project-stockchecker/README.md

       </ol>
 </p>

-Project Stock Price Checker

-1) SET NODE_ENV to `test` without quotes and set DB to your mongo connection string
-2) Complete the project in `routes/api.js` or by creating a handler/controller
-3) You will add any security features to `server.js`
-4) You will create all of the functional tests in `tests/2_functional-tests.js`

 ### video
 [![ S-check API - Stock Checker API with Node and MongoDB ](http://img.youtube.com/vi/ad5Ztkf5Kd0/0.jpg)](http://www.youtube.com/watch?v=ad5Ztkf5Kd0 " S-check API - Stock Checker API with Node and MongoDB ")